liesenf/andreasliesenfeld.github.io/action-formation-models.md

   <img src="figure3.png" alt="Figure1" style="width:100%">
 </figure>

-The character-by-character output of the acoustic model might look like this:
+The letter-by-letter output of the acoustic model might look like this:

        H H E E E L L L O O O O O O
 or:

        Y Y H H E E L L O O O O

-Next, a decoder with a language model estimates what word matches these character series.
-With the help of a language model (a large corpus of the target language), the decoder computes "Hello" and "Yellow" from series of single characters like those above based on coocurrence patterns.
+Next, a decoder with a language model estimates what word matches these letter series.
+With the help of a language model (a large corpus of the target language), the decoder computes "Hello" and "Yellow" from series of single letters like those above based on coocurrence patterns.
 Depending on the product, the words can then be further buffered into phrases or neat sentences with added punctuation before getting sent to additional natural language processing or natural language understanding modules.
 To save time and computing power, decoders often rely on pretrained models such as BERT.

 #### Character sets and language models as limitations